zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 The proposed appraoch eliminates the need for iterative solvers (Newton-Raphson, shooting) typically required in Cosserat-based models, making it suitable for real-time applications.

 A dedicated experimental platform was designed and built to validate the proposed approach, integrating actuation, multi-modal sensing, and real-time control.
+A system-level integration (mechanics + sensor + electronics + control) was implemented.

 Experimental results across multiple tendon routing paths demonstrate the effectiveness, robustness, and generality of the proposed approach.